 All residents who require hospitalization due to a Pandemic Disease Illness, will be readmitted to the CSHC-EC facility when the resident has been determined ready to return to CSHC-EC by the attending physician.
-This readmission will occur following all current guidelines and recommendations of CDC, NYSDOH and Local Health Department (LHD).
+This readmission will occur following all current guidelines and recommendations of CDC, NYSDOH and LDH.

-During a Pandemic and whenever possible, in addition to following the pandemic and facility specific infection prevention guideline, CSHC-EC will attempt to reduce the transmission of the pandemic disease to residents by ensuring infected individuals are put on proper isolation or quarantine precautions and will review the necessity for cohorting.
+During a Pandemic and whenever possible, in addition to following the pandemic and facility specific infection prevention guideline, CSHC-EC will consider ways to reduce the transmission of the pandemic disease to residents by doing the following:

-During a Pandemic and whenever possible, in addition to following the pandemic and facility specific infection prevention guideline, CSHC-EC will attempt to reduce the transmission of the pandemic disease to residents by assuring that proper signage and/or physical barriers and reminders designate areas where pandemic disease infected residents are being cared for or reside.
-CSHC-EC will implement procedures and/or physical barriers to prevent non-pandemic disease infected residents from entering these pandemic disease infected resident and treatment areas.
+- Using a part of a unit or a designated location in our facility to house and manage pandemic infected residents - Discontinuing the use of bathroom by residents who are infected with the pandemic disease that are used by non-pandemic disease infected residents. - Assuring that proper signage and/or physical barriers and reminders designate areas where pandemic disease infected residents are being cared for or reside. - Implementing procedures and/or physical barriers to prevent non-pandemic disease infected residents from entering these pandemic disease infected resident and treatment areas.

-These safe cohorting of pandemic disease infected resident capabilities are reviewed on an annual basis during the review of the CEMP as well as any time there is a pandemic declaration or any time there are physical changes being made to the facility that may impact the ability to cohort pandemic disease infected residents.
+The safe cohorting of pandemic disease infected resident capabilities are reviewed on an annual basis during the review of the CEMP as well as any time there is a pandemic declaration or any time there are physical changes being made to the facility that may impact the ability to cohort pandemic disease infected residents.
 If at any time, CSHC-EC cannot maintain the cohorting of pandemic disease infected residents or during a pandemic cannot establish cohort areas, if the hospital has activated its CEMP and Opened and Staffed it Hospital Command Center (HCC) the Incident Commander (IC) will direct the Liaison Officer to contact NYSDOH representatives or the Command Center and the LDH representative or Command Center, as outlined in the CEMP Communication Plan (CEMP Attachment 1) and make them aware of this fact.
-If the CEMP is not activated, it will be the responsibility of the CSHC-EC Administrator to contact the NYSDOH and LHD making them fully aware of the situation and inability to meet this resident need.
+If the CEMP is not activated, it will be the responsibility of the CSHC-EC Administrator to contact the NYSDOH and LDH making them fully aware of the situation and inability to meet this resident need.